-Our seasonal menu can be enjoyed in our cosy restaurant, or alfresco on fine afternoons and during the summer time.
-Our menu is imaginative, relaxed and informal offering an array of delicious homemade breakfasts, lunches, traditional afternoon teas and suppers as well as excellent wines and local beers.
+Our seasonal menu can be enjoyed in our restaurant or ‘alfresco’ on fine afternoons and during the summer time.
+The day time menu is imaginative, relaxed and informal offering an array of delicious homemade breakfasts, lunches and traditional afternoon teas as well as excellent wines and local beers.

 Clavell’s is one of the “Delights of rural Dorset-local seafood, meats and produce” Trip Advisor.
 In 2013 Clavell’s were thrilled to be awarded the winner of the Best Café or Tea Room in the Taste of Dorset Awards.
 In 2017 Clavell’s were equally delighted to have achieved a Gold award in the Taste of the West award.

 “A superb Restaurant in the middle of the Dorset Countryside” ~ 16th January 2017